 The Venue Was Significant in Tradition

-Prince William and Kate Middleton married at Westminster Abbey, the same venue where his father, Prince Charles, had married his mother, Princess Diana, nearly 30 years prior.
+Prince William and Kate Middleton married at Westminster Abbey.
 William's grandmother, Queen Elizabeth II, also got married at Westminster Abbey back in 1947; before that, her father, His Majesty King George VI, exchanged vows with Lady Elizabeth Bowes-Lyon in April 1923.
 Given that William is third in line for the throne (after his father, Prince Charles), his choice of wedding venue may not have been without significance.

 Pippa Middleton Made Her Big Debut